-- Presence of puffy face and swollen ankles: The loss of proteins cause swelling over the ankles and feet, especially in the mornings.
+- Presence of puffy face and swollen ankles: The loss of proteins causes swelling over the ankles and feet, especially in the mornings.
 Sometimes, facial swelling (moon face) may also be seen.
 Swelling that occurs when asleep and goes away during the day must be investigated for kidney diseases.

 - Having trouble sleeping: Kidneys are responsible for filtering out wastes from the body through urine.
-There is also restlessness of legs during sleep, which is believed to be due to an increased urea level in the blood.
+There is also restlessness of the legs during sleep, which is believed to be due to an increased urea level in the blood.
 Kidney diseases are commonly associated with being overweight/obese and sleep apnea (snoring or having trouble breathing during sleep).

 - Dry and itchy skin: Kidney diseases may cause a buildup of toxins such as urea and uric acid under the skin.
 This along with an imbalance of nutrients in the body cause skin problems.